Skip To Content

 3. Maintain a Healthy Diet

-The food you eat has a great impact on your oral health.
+The food you eat has a significant impact on your oral health.
 Sugars and starches can wreak havoc on your gum health, but whole foods rich in essential vitamins and minerals can strengthen your gums.
 Eat more healthy foods like leafy greens to contribute to healthier gums and a vibrant lifestyle.

 4. Review Your Medications